First-Iraqi-Bank/fib-ios-sdk/README.md

  you call this one when you want to cancel a specific payment.

 As you can see in the body of the`initializer`, `fibPaymentManager` has a property called `delegate` and it is of type `FIBPaymentManagerDelegate?` Which you need to conform to and implement its methods.

+## Redirection

+this SDK also includes an option to redirect the user from the FIB appllications to your application, you can provide the applications `redirect URI` and everyThing will be handled for you.

+it is optional to have this feature, so if you provide your `redirect URI`, the redirection happens otherwise the FIB applications behave as they normally would.